Springe09/Project-3/README.md

 We have all seen recommendation engines at work; shop on Amazon, watch movies on Netflix, surf the web much?
 Recommendation Engines are software that take the data that you input into website and return a recommendation based on your interests.
 The concept is easy; it is vendor upselling in an effort to get you too spend more before you leave there website.

-For example, you are building an adventure character in the world of [Cryptoblades](Cryptoblades.io) and you need a magical sword.
+For example, if you are building an adventure character in the world of [Cryptoblades](Cryptoblades.io) and you need a magical sword.
 You input that you need to borrow a +3 broadsword.
-Our recomendation engine sees that and also recommends from our inventory of good, a magical bow and arrow, some mystical battle armor and maybe a enchanted helmet to finish outfitting your character.
-As these items are "borrowed" you now have a character more advanced than when you first started with building your character, and now better able to handle the upcoming quest to kll the infamous red dragon.
-You rewards are higher and using our 70/30 split, the business revenue is higher.
+Our recommendation engine sees that and also recommends from our inventory of NFT goods, a magical bow and arrow, some mystical battle armor and maybe a enchanted helmet to finish outfitting your character.
+As these items are "borrowed" by the player, they now have a character more advanced than when they first started with building their NFT character, and are now better able to handle the upcoming quest to kill the infamous red dragon.
+Their rewards are higher and using our 70/30 split, the business revenue is higher.

-We have added a recommendation engine to interepert consumer imports and derive a recommendation export.The KNN Algorithim (K-Nearest Neighbor) is used for classification and looks to assigns new data based on on how close or similiar the data is to the points in the training data.
+We have added a recommendation engine to interpret consumer imports and derive a recommendation export.
+The KNN Algorithm (K-Nearest Neighbor) is used for classification and looks to assigns new data based on how close or similar the data is to the points in the training data.

-This recomendaton engine example was found during research and is modeled using a CSV file from [Steam](store.steampowered.com) that uses their customer base to and based on their inputs to present similiar games that the customer may want to play.
+This recommendation engine example was found during research and is modeled using a CSV file from [Steam](store.steampowered.com) that uses their customer base to and based on their inputs to present similar games that the customer may want to play.

-# Crowdfunding Demonstration
+# Token/NFT Airdrop(s) (New Technology)
-Why is crowdfunding important?
+Why is token and NFT airdropping important?

-All business need to raise funding at some point.
-Once a founders(s) personal investment has been used up additional sources of funding are needed till such time that the business model is able to sufficiently fund itself and supply a steady stream of capital.
-Crowdfunding is a viable fund-raising strategy as it allows for the company to present their business model to a community of potential investors who can then "stress test" the business concept and provide immediate feedback to the founding team: Is the concept investable?
-What is public sentiment about the business model?
-Would investors turn into customers?
+All business need to develop a cohor of customers that will keep coming back over and over.
+Airdropping is one unique way of helping to develop brand loyalty.(Latoya to build out)

-WIth that in mind, we have developed a token that is mintable and able to be crowdsourced.
+With that in mind, we have developed a Airdrop......
+(Latoya to build out)

-In the folder labeled "Crowdfunding" you will find our program for this token to be crowdfunding.
+In the folder labeled "Airdrop" you will find our program for this token to be crowdfunding.
+(Latoya to build out)

-## Sample Crowdfunding
+## Sample Airdropping
+Latoya to add...

 # Non-Fungible Token Demonstration
 Why create our own non-fungible tokens?

+Amy to add /explain etc...
 All consumer based business now employ a "rewards" program to encourage and incentivise customers to return.
 We would like create our own non-fungible tokens that we could present to our customers as a reward system.
 Within these non-fungible tokens we could attach recognition for a job well done, coupon codes for NFT purchases, collectible tokens, or any other method of recognizing a customers attention and thanking them.

 In the folder labeled "Non-Fungible Tokens you will find our code for five non-funigble tokens.

 ## Sample Non-Fungible Tokens
-1.
+1. AMY to Add
 2.
 3.

+## In Game Mechanics
+To minimize overhead costs this business model is designed to work within the host gaming ecosystems.
+For example with Axie Infinity you would buy and sell NFT's within their ecosystem.
+You would then replicate this measure with CryptoQuest, Pegaxy and all the others.
+This prevents the need for external engineering costs to build and maintain software and storage hardware.
+The gaming systems themselves provide all of the engineering support and we just buy, build, sell and loan within their gaming ecosystem(s).

+## External Mechanics
+As a customer base is developed within the gaming ecosystems, the external features here can be implemented to build a customer base.
+This would include the NFT's, the tokenization, the airdropping and the other steps taken to build a energized and loyal customer base.

 # Play to Earn Games
 This field is exploding as more and more projects seek to emulate the success of Axie Infinity and Decentraland.
-A current list along with the project capitilizations can be found at this link, [Coin Gecko](https://www.coingecko.com/en/categories/play-to-earn)
+A current list along with the project capitilizations can be found at this link, [Coin Gecko](https://www.coingecko.com/en/categories/play-to-earn).
+A sample of these games includes:
+1. Axie Infinity
+2. Crypto Blades
+3. Pegaxy
+4. The Sandbox
+5. Gods Unchained
+6. Splinterlands
+7. City States:Medieval
+8. Arc8
+9. Skyweaver
+10. MegaCryptoPOlis
+11. CryptoQuest
+12. Phantom Galaxies
+13. REVV Racing
+14. Alien Worlds
+15. F1 Delta Time
+16. Cometh
+17. Blankos Block Party
+18. Soccer Manager Elite

+And, many others.

 # Gaming Guilds
 Gaming Guilds are collectives of indivduals who have pulled their resources to stake and provide scholarships to other "play to earn" gamers.
-These generally operate as DAO's (Decentralized Autonomous Organizations).
+These Guilds operate as DAO's (Decentralized Autonomous Organizations).
 A decentralized autonomous organization, or DAO, is a blockchain-based protocol with rules enforced by smart contracts, which are programs stored on a blockchain that run when predetermined conditions are met.
-DAOs can have several purposes, but their main function is to provide an automated way to carry out governance decisions voted on by its members using a governance token. .
+DAOs can have several purposes, but their main function is to provide an automated way to carry out governance decisions voted on by its members using a governance token.

 1. [Yield Guild](https://yieldguild.io/)
 2. [Merit Circle Guild](https://meritcircle.io/)
 3. [Good Games Guild](https://goodgamesguild.com/)

+This business model is based on the Guilds, but with the focus of making a profit and expanding as a publicly traded enterprise.

 # Additional Resources
 1. [Play to Earn: NFT Gaming in the Philipines](https://www.youtube.com/watch?v=Yo-BrASMHU4)